Innovation

 In phase three, a quarter-mile-long road will be built at a yet-to-be-determined site to allow engineers to monitor the concrete’s capacity to charge heavy trucks at a high power of 200kW and above.

-If the tests return positive results, INDOT will use the innovative concrete to electrify a yet-to-be disclosed segment of interstate highway within Indiana.
+If the tests return positive results, INDOT will use the innovative concrete to electrify a yet-to-be-disclosed segment of interstate highway within Indiana.

-RELATED: How Technology is Transforming Construction Industry
+RELATED: How Technology is Transforming the Construction Industry

 Governor Eric Holcomb said the partnership to build a road charging electric cars shows that “Indiana is on the leading edge of delivering the infrastructure needed to support the adoption of electric vehicles.”